Text-Only Instructions copyright 2026 by Lindy van der Merwe

 Don't worry if this is difficult at first.
 It will become easier with practice.

-Unfold all the way again.
-Using the small marks you have made, fold the top edge of the square down a third of the way and then over once more, like you would a letter going into an envelope.
+Unfold all the way again and place your square down with the marks on the left and right.
+Using the marks on both sides, fold the top edge of the square down a third of the way and then over once more, like you would a letter going into an envelope.

 Crease well and unfold so you have a square with two lines across it.